Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Exchange entropy variation and symmetries at finite time under MDB

 \subsection{Symmetries in protocols starting from an equilibrium state}

-We consider a protocol where the system is prepared in an equilibrium state at the inverse temperature $\beta_0$ and then put in thermal contact with the two thermostats at the inverse temperatures $\beta_1$ and $\beta_2$ respectively at time $t_0=0$.
-Such a protocol is a transposed version of the Jarzynski procedure \cite{Jarzynski1997PRL} where the system has been prepared in an equilibrium state at the initial time and then is submitted to a variation of some control parameter which drives the system out of equilibrium by injecting some work.
-In the present protocol, work is replaced by the heat flux that goes through the system from one thermal bath to the other, and the system evolution is a relaxation from an equilibrium state to a stationary non-equilibrium state.
+We consider a protocol where the system is prepared in an equilibrium state at the inverse temperature $\beta_0$ and suddenly put at time $t_0=0$ in thermal contact with the two thermostats at the inverse temperatures $\beta_1$ and $\beta_2$ respectively.
+Then the system evolution is a relaxation from an equilibrium state to a stationary non-equilibrium state.